gonglinyuan/jos/README.md

   	env_free_list = envs + i;
   }
   ```

+  The order is reversed to make the first element in `env_free_list` to be the first environment.

 - *`env_setup_vm()` : Allocate a page directory for a new environment and initialize the kernel portion of the new environment's address space.*